dcaglar/ecommerce-platform-kotlin/docs/architecture-internal-reader.md

    - **On retry**: `ON CONFLICT` prevents duplicate entries, all entries skipped
    - Event only published after successful persistence (will succeed on retry)
 4. **Status handling**:
-   - `SUCCESSFUL_FINAL`: Creates 5 journal entries (fullFlow) processed individually
+    - `SUCCESSFUL_FINAL` with `AuthType.SALE` (default): Creates 2 journal entries via `authHoldAndCapture()` (auth hold + capture)
+    - `SUCCESSFUL_FINAL` with other auth types: Creates 1 journal entry via `authHold()` (auth hold only)
-   - `FAILED_FINAL`/`FAILED`: Returns empty list, no persistence (early return)
+    - `FAILED_FINAL`/`FAILED`: Returns empty list via `failedPayment()`, no persistence (early return)
     - Unknown status: Early return, no processing (idempotent no-op)

 **Transaction Boundaries & Consistency**:
 - **Kafka Transaction Boundary**: Each consumer invocation is wrapped in `KafkaTxExecutor`
   - Commit: Offset + all published events (atomic)
   - Abort: Offset not committed, all published events not visible
-- **Journal Entry Persistence**: Each entry processed individually via `appendLedgerEntry()` with `@Transactional`
+- **Journal Entry Persistence**: All entries processed together via `postLedgerEntriesAtomic(entries)` with `@Transactional`
-  - Transaction wrapping controlled by Spring `@Transactional` on adapter
+  - Transaction wrapping controlled by Spring `@Transactional` on adapter (single transaction for all entries)
-  - **Duplicate Detection Behavior**: When duplicate is detected, entry skipped and processing continues
+  - **Duplicate Detection Behavior**: When duplicate is detected, method returns early and entire batch is skipped
-  - Rationale: Each entry processed independently - duplicate detection per entry, remaining entries still processed
+  - **Early Exit**: First duplicate entry causes `postLedgerEntriesAtomic()` to return immediately, no remaining entries processed
+  - Rationale: All entries for a payment order processed together, but batch stops at first duplicate (defensive behavior)
-- **Individual Entry Processing**: Each entry is processed in its own transaction context
+- **Batch Entry Processing**: All entries processed sequentially within a single transaction context
-  - Duplicate entries skipped gracefully, non-duplicate entries continue processing
+  - **Duplicate Handling**: If duplicate detected, entire batch is abandoned, processing moves to next `LedgerRecordingCommand`
-  - On retry: All entries checked again, duplicates skipped, new entries processed
+  - On retry: Same command will hit same duplicate again, batch skipped again (requires new command without duplicates)
 - **Event Consistency**: `LedgerEntriesRecorded` only published after all entries processed (success or skipped duplicates)

 #### Traceability & Observability